statamic/v2-docs/content/collections/kb/licensing.md

 If you attempt to use the site from another domain, you'll get an angry message from within your Control Panel.
 You may change the domain through your account/licenses page at any time.

-## Trial
+## Developer Mode

-The trial gives you access to all features of Statamic as long as you are on a non-public domain.
+Developer Mode gives you access to all features of Statamic as long as you are on a non-public domain.

+[Read more about Developer Mode][dev_mode]

 ## What is a public domain?